nixworks/public/news/2011/05/5/README.md

 ##### Calisto Tanzi
 ### [Calisto Tanzi, the founder of Italian group Parmalat, is arrested on tax charges. ](/news/2011/05/5/calisto-tanzi-the-founder-of-italian-group-parmalat-is-arrested-on-tax-charges.md)
-_Context: Italy, Parmalat, Calisto Tanzi_
+_Context: Calisto Tanzi, Italy, Parmalat_

 ##### $
 ### [Italian police seize assets worth around $1.38 billion from the Polverino mafia clan in the Naples region, and arrest 39 alleged clan members, including two who were local elections candidates from Prime Minister Silvio Berlusconi's People of Freedom party. ](/news/2011/05/5/italian-police-seize-assets-worth-around-1-38-billion-from-the-polverino-mafia-clan-in-the-naples-region-and-arrest-39-alleged-clan-member.md)
-_Context: Naples, Italian Prime Minister, $, Camorra, Silvio Berlusconi, People of Freedom party_
+_Context: Naples, Camorra, Silvio Berlusconi, Italian Prime Minister, $, People of Freedom party_

 ##### Taiwan
 ### [A shipping vessel registered in Taiwan with a history of oil spills is fined CAD $80,000 for the illegal dumping of pollutants in Canadian waters south of Newfoundland. ](/news/2011/05/5/a-shipping-vessel-registered-in-taiwan-with-a-history-of-oil-spills-is-fined-cad-80-000-for-the-illegal-dumping-of-pollutants-in-canadian-w.md)
-_Context: oil spill, illegal dumping, Taiwan, Newfoundland, CAN$_
+_Context: CAN$, Taiwan, Newfoundland, oil spill, illegal dumping_

 ##### United Kingdom
 ### [Voters in the United Kingdom go to the polls for a referendum on whether to use the alternative vote electoral system for the House of Commons. ](/news/2011/05/5/voters-in-the-united-kingdom-go-to-the-polls-for-a-referendum-on-whether-to-use-the-alternative-vote-electoral-system-for-the-house-of-commo.md)